richardvenneman/appsignal-docs/source/application/markers/deploy-markers.html.md

 ## Manually create a Deploy marker

-Manually creating a deploy marker is a method that's only really useful for small applications that use one application instance.
+-> Manually creating a deploy marker using this method is only useful for small applications that use one application instance.
 It creates a new deploy marker at a specific time, regardless of the version the application is actually running.
-This also means it's also more error prone.
+This also means it's also more error prone to group data that shouldn't belong to it under the deploy.
+We recommend you use the [`revision` config option method](#revision-config-option).

-This method requires that you send a POST request to the AppSignal Push API markers endpoint.
-This can be done with a CLI tool (for Ruby) or with a manual HTTP POST request.
-There is no CLI tool available for our Elixir package.
+This method of reporting new deploys to AppSignal requires that you send a POST request to the AppSignal Push API markers endpoint.
+This can be done with a [(deprecated) CLI tool (for Ruby)][notify_of_deploy] or with a manual HTTP POST request for other languages.
+There is no CLI tool available for our other supported languages.

+When the deploy marker create/notify request is received by the AppSignal servers, all data that is processed by our servers after that time is tracked under the newly created deploy.

 To create a Deploy marker with a HTTP POST request you can use curl or some other tool like it.
 The payload of the request is a JSON object with data about the marker, such as the revision, user who deployed it and the application's repository.